fiugd/beta/layout/layout.md

 ## TODO
-- [ ] operations
-	- wired up to service worker (in general)
-	- save/load layout config using service worker
-	- respond to fileDelete/fileClose
-	- respond to (acks) terminal's fileOpen operation event

-- [ ] menus need to appear at the correct spot
-	- iframe where click occured should share its pane id
-	- or event should be sent through layout module
 - [ ] settings icon + menu
 	- fullscreen triggers from menu(page) context
 	- action bar: settings icon -> menu -> fullscreen